specmesh/getting-started-apachekafka/README.md

           $ref: "london.hammersmith.transport._public.tube.passenger.avsc"
 ```

-In SpecMesh terms - this file, and what it represents, is considered to be:
+In SpecMesh terms - this file, and what it represents, are considered to be:
 - a Domain API, may also be thought of as a Data Product for public topics (Data Mesh terminology)
 - streaming API
-- a policy, or a contract of shared, private and protected related data that is self governed and available to consumers
+- a policy, or a contract of shared, private and protected related data that is self-governed and available to consumers
 - GitOps state capture (as part of a Git workflow)
-- part of an ecosystem of related dataflow centric apps that are domain centric (each app captures part of the businesses' functionality)
+- part of an ecosystem of related dataflow-centric apps that are domain-centric (each app captures part of the businesses' functionality)

 The spec defines 4 topics.
 Topics are defined under the `channels` section.
 The spec defines 3 Topics that are _owned_ by this app.